AdaCore/gnatstudio/docs/users_guide/extending.rst

   displayed in the :guilabel:`Project` template wizard when the user selects the template in the tree.

-When deploying templates, GPS copies all files and directories present in the directory containing the template description file (except the Python file indicated as :func:`post_hook` and the template description file itself) into the destination directory chosen by the user.
+When deploying templates, GNAT Studio copies all files and directories present in the directory containing the template description file (except the Python file indicated as :func:`post_hook` and the template description file itself) into the destination directory chosen by the user.

-As it deploys templates, GPS replaces strings of the form :command:`<variable_name>` with the value of the variable.
+As it deploys templates, GNAT Studio replaces strings of the form :command:`<variable_name>` with the value of the variable.
 If :command:`<variable_name>` is all lower case, the substitution is converted to lower-case.
 If :command:`<variable_name>` is in mixed case, the